brain-score/vision/docs/source/modules/tutorial.rst

 2. **What is the idea behind Brain-Score?
 Where can I learn more?**

-   The website is a great place to start, and for those who really want to dive deep, I would recommend reading the technical paper(https://www.biorxiv.org/content/10.1101/407007v1) and the perspective paper (https://www.cell.com/neuron/fulltext/S0896-6273(20)30605-X) that outline the idea and the inner workings of how Brain-Score operates.
+   The website is a great place to start, and for those who really want to dive deep, we would recommend reading the technical paper(https://www.biorxiv.org/content/10.1101/407007v1) and the perspective paper (https://www.cell.com/neuron/fulltext/S0896-6273(20)30605-X) that outline the idea and the inner workings of how Brain-Score operates.